Home > Europe > Belgium > One Day in Bruges, Belgium

 Bruges Town Hall

-One of the most famous landmarks in De Burg is the Bruges Town Hall, a magnificent Gothic-style building dating back to the 14th century.
-The intricate facade and detailed sculptures make it one of the most impressive town halls in Belgium.
+One of the most striking landmarks in the square is Bruges Town Hall, a Gothic building dating back to the 14th century.
+Its facade is one of the most impressive in Bruges.

 Bruges Town Hall